 Hawa Mahal Palace of the Winds

 The fascinating and intricate facade of the Palace of the Winds is probably the most well-known of Places to Visit in Jaipur.
 Built in 1799, it has five floors that contain rows of small screens and windows.
 Wind once flowed through the openings, giving the palace its name.
 However, it has now gone from the Wind Palace as most of the windows have been sealed shut.
 Legend has it that this palace, which overlooks the main street of the lively Old City, was built so that the women of the household could watch the streets below without being observed.
 A panoramic view can be seen from the top of the building.
+This is one of my favourite monuments in Jaipur.

 Location: Next to the City Palace.
 The entrance is from the back of the palace.